siddhpatil6/AndroidInterview-Questions/README.md

 # What is Classloader and What are the types?

 # Different Ways of Communicating between Activity and Service?
 You can create bound services which acts as a server in client-server interface.
-There are three ways to create a bound service:
+There are three ways to create a bound service: <br>
-If application and service are running in same process which is mostly the case then create your own interface by extending Binder class and return an instance of it in onBind().
+If application and service are running in same process which is mostly the case then create your own interface by extending Binder class and return an instance of it in onBind().<br>
 The following code snippet is taken from here.
 This implementation of Binder defines a function to return the instance of currently running service.
-This instance then can be used to call public functions of the service.
+This instance then can be used to call public functions of the service.<br>
 ```
 public class LocalService extends Service {